As an introvert, just the idea of putting yourself out there and building a personal brand can seem terrifying.

 I remember the day it hit me like it was yesterday.

-I was getting ready for a rare night out, and as I applied mascara to my eyelashes I was overcome with raw emotion.
+I was getting ready for a rare night out, and as I applied mascara to my eyelashes, I felt overcome with raw emotion.

 I felt numb for some time after that.
 I knew I had to make a change to have a better quality of life.

-In January 2018, I found a part-time marketing job and started working as a freelance website and brand designer.
+In January 2018, I found a part-time marketing job and took the brave step to start freelancing as a brand and web designer.

 1. I was trying to be too many things for too many people